gregnewman/obsidian-to-denote/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some YourFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request (please ensure tests are updated an passing)
+5. Open a Pull Request (please ensure tests are updated an passing first)

 ## License